What Are the Big 5 Publishers and What Are the Keys to Getting a Big 5 Publishing Deal?

 With or without an agent, find your match.

-Understanding the organization of each of the Big 5 is a difficult task, one that gets more difficult given the frequent changes in the organizational structure.
+Understanding the organization of each of the Big 5 is a difficult task.

 In simple terms, each unit (itself part of a larger corporation) is divided into publishers (publishing groups) and imprints.